 Please remember that Technical Associates are employed to assist in delivering lectures or workshops, and are not allowed to teach or take the responsibility for the class.

-Click here to download MPS Resource Booking form for Semester B 2014 (in MS Word format).
+Click here to download MPS Resource Booking form for academic year 2014/15 (.docx Word format).

 By hiring equipment from the MPS Store you are automatically agreeing to our terms & conditions - available on this page.